-I play this game a lot with Ewan.
-He struggles to say the F sound.
-He often replaces it with an ‘s’ or ‘b’ sounds so ‘Fox’ becomes ‘box’.
+I played this game a lot with Ewan.
+He struggled to say the F sound.
+He often replaced it with an ‘s’ or ‘b’ sounds so ‘fox’ became ‘box’.
 This is a really common thing with children.
-They sometimes struggle with a particular sound when they can otherwise talk brilliantly.
+They sometimes struggle with a particular sound when they can otherwise talk clearly.
 It is just the way their brain and mouth muscles are connecting.
 So here’s a fun way to practice those tricky to say sounds’...

 - Get five items that either start with the sound you want to practice or have that sound in them.
 For us it’s the F so I got a fork, F, fire engine, firefighter and draw a picture of a flame/fire.